equalshares/equalshares.net/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a static website generator.

+It is being developed and translated by:

+* [Dominik Peters](http://dominik-peters.de/) who is the main developer and did the translation to German.
+* [Piotr Skowron](https://www.mimuw.edu.pl/~ps219737/) who contributed to the content and did the translation to Polish.
+* [Simon Rey](https://simonrey.fr/) who is translating to French.

+## Development

 To develop, you will need to install [Node.js](https://nodejs.org/en/), for example using `brew install node` on macOS or using `sudo apt install nodejs npm` on Ubuntu.

 For local development, go to the website directory and run: